-- A waste facility is a facility for the recycling, reprocessing, treatment, storage, incineration, conversion to energy, sorting, consolidation or disposal (including by disposal to landfill) of waste. - However, a waste facility does not include a facility that is lawfully operated for the sole purpose of disposing of waste generated by an environmentally relevant activity carried out under the Environmental Protection Act (the relevant activity), if- - (a) the waste is generated only by, and its generation is ancillary to, the operation of the relevant activity; and waste management ERA means any of the following activities to the extent the activity is prescribed under the Environmental Protection Act as an environmentally relevant activity-

-- (b) the relevant activity is not a waste management ERA; and - (c) the facility is operated by, for, or in direct association with, the entity carrying out the relevant activity.
+- 1 A waste facility is a facility for the recycling, reprocessing, treatment, storage, incineration, conversion to energy, sorting, consolidation or disposal (including by disposal to landfill) of waste. - 2 However, a waste facility does not include a facility that is lawfully operated for the sole purpose of disposing of waste generated by an environmentally relevant activity carried out under the Environmental Protection Act (the relevant activity), if- - (a) the waste is generated only by, and its generation is ancillary to, the operation of the relevant activity; and - (b) the relevant activity is not a waste management ERA; and - (c) the facility is operated by, for, or in direct association with, the entity carrying out the relevant activity.